 - It does not use a filter.
 Some may see this as a pro, as it doesn’t filter out the natural coffee oils, but if you prefer less oily coffee, maybe this isn’t the coffee maker for you.

 - It does not have a heat plate.
 This means your coffee may go cold if you don’t drink it all right away.
 To try and combat this, check out our blog, How to keep your coffee hot for longer.

 - It produces fewer cups of coffee in one sitting compared to the drip coffee maker.

 - It is reliant on electricity to work and can be a letdown if the electronic or the heating components fail.

 - Although it’s automatic, it doesn’t produce any specialist brews, like a coffee latte, cappuccino, or espresso.
 Milk heated or frothed externally using a coffee creamer and added to your coffee cup.

 - It takes a little longer to brew.

-If you want more control over your brew, your better getting a french press.
+If you want more control over your brew, you’d better get a French press.
 This allows you to control other variables like the type of coffee, the size of the coffee grounds, the coffee brewing time, and the strength of your brew.
 Check out, How to brew stronger coffee for more tips.
-They are also more of an old school coffee maker, so if you are an old school coffee lover, this could be a match made in coffee heaven.
+They are also more of an old-school coffee maker, so if you are an old-school coffee lover, this could be a match made in coffee heaven.

 Do you think you know now which coffee maker is the best coffee maker for you?
 Perhaps you like the sound of both.
 We happen to have both in or Bushy Beard office.
 Let us know in the comments which one is best for you?